-1. We'll be using data from the Energy Information Administration website on the monthly price and quantity of regular gasoline within the U.S. Assume that the prices and quantities you observe in the tables below represent the equilibrium price ( $P^$ ) and equilibrium quantity ( $Q^$ ) in this market.
+1. We'll be using data from the Energy Information Administration website on the monthly price and quantity of regular gasoline within the U.S. Assume that the prices and quantities you observe in the tables below represent the equilibrium price (P^) and equilibrium quantity (Q^) in this market.
 We'll also assume that the demand and supply curves in this market have their "typical slope" (i.e. that the demand curve in this market has a negative slope, and the supply curve a positive slope).

-Two tables with data are provided below.
-You can use the links provided below, or go to the Homework #2 material folder in Course Documents at Blackboard and access both tables there.
+Two tables with data are provided in the Homework #2 material folder in Course Documents at Blackboard.